 I am glad to learn that I can say it loud and clear now.
 What has also become obvious is that with some openness and effort, my childhood fantasies are real possibilities if I want it to be.

-The dream continues to propose the notion that if we continue to cultivate empathy and openness at the heart of each spaces we find ourselves in, the next man, woman and child shouldn’t have to feel like their pain is beyond the reach of others.
+The dream continues to propose the notion that if we continue to cultivate empathy and openness at the heart of each space we find ourselves in, the next man, woman, and child shouldn’t have to feel like their pain is beyond the reach of others.
 This is when ‘Mental Health’ moves from being a subject to talk about and discuss to a reality we can all get used to and be ok with.

 Written by Deepika NJ Mulchandani